-Figure 5.4: The ammonia maser
+Figure 5.5: The ammonia maser

 We now discuss the ammonia maser which is based on the quantum behavior of the two-state molecule.
-By means of a static inhomogeneous electric field in a Stern-Gerlach type of apparatus, we can separate molecules in the two energy eigenstates.
+By means of a static inhomogeneous electric field in a "Stern-Gerlach" type of apparatus with an electric field, we can separate molecules in the two energy eigenstates.
 Molecules in the upper state are directed into a cavity with an oscillating electric field having the resonance frequency $\omega = \omega_0 = 2A/\hbar$ .
-After time $T = \frac{2\pi}{\omega_e}$ the molecules will transition to the lower energy eigenstate, losing energy equal to the difference of the two energy eigenvalues.
+After time $T = \frac{2\pi}{\Omega{\varepsilon}}$ the molecules will transition to the lower energy eigenstate, losing energy equal to the difference of the two energy eigenvalues.
 This energy feeds back to the oscillating electric field.
 To avoid that the molecules transition back to the original state, thus recapturing the released energy, we arrange the length of the cavity such that the molecules exit the cavity in time T.